hbr/Lambda-Calculus/doc/motivation.md

-# Motivation
+# Motivation{#sec:motivation}

 Lambda calculus is a fascinating topic for the following reasons.

 1. It is simple.
 It just consists of variables, functions and function applications.

-2. Despite of its simplicity it is possible to express any computable function in the calculus.
+2. Despite of being simple it is possible to express any computable function in the calculus.

    This is the reason why Alonzo Church [-@church1936] invented the lambda